CGI Full Form: Computer Generated Imagery

 Evolution and History of CGI

 The evolution of CGI technology started in the late 1960s and early 1970s with the help of Vector graphics.
-2D computer graphics were initially used to generate simple shapes and lines.
+Initially, simple shapes and lines were generated using 2D computer graphics.
 Then by the 1980s, 3D polygon graphics appeared and photorealistic images came into existence.
-Today, this can create stunningly realistic computer-generated images with advancements in 3D modeling and rendering software.
-Major films heavily depend on CGI techniques to create convincing virtual environments and visual effects.
+Today, this can create stunning realistic computer-generated images with improved in 3D modeling and rendering software.
+Major films heavily depend on CGI techniques to create virtual environments and visual effects.

 What is CGI, How Did It Come About, and Why it’s Developed?

-Computer Generated Imagery (CGI) has become an indispensable tool in the world of visual media.
-It’s the technology behind the awe-inspiring special effects in movies, the captivating characters in video games, and the realistic simulations used in various industries.
+Computer Generated Imagery (CGI) has become an important tool in the world of visual media.
+It’s the technology behind the awe-inspiring special effects in movies, the interesting characters in video games, and the realistic simulations used in various industries.
 But what exactly is CGI, and how did it evolve into the powerful tool it is today?

 What is CGI?